UniOfGreenwich/softwareproject_-team-1/README.md

 ## Introduction

-The library system design and development continues into Phase/2 documenting a list of diagrammatic sections that meticulously breakdown the system architecture into more manageable and understandable pieces whilst keeping both abstraction for the end user and technicality for the any future engineers:
+The library system design and development continues into Phase/2 documenting a list of diagrammatic sections that meticulously breakdown the system architecture, into more manageable and understandable pieces, whilst keeping both abstraction for the end user, and technicality for any future maintenance (Ramuthi, 2024):

 - **Use Case Diagrams**- show which functions of the system interact with the environment.
 - **Sequence Diagrams**- show the actions whilst using the system between the user and system components.
 - **Class Diagrams**- show classes and their relationships within the system.
 - **State Diagrams**- show the response of the system to any events that occur during runtime.
-- **Activity Diagrams** - shows the actions the system takes, rather than the message and information flow of user and system.
+- **Activity Diagrams** - shows the actions the system takes, rather than the message and information flow of the user and system.

 This phase also includes updated references and Kanban and a new Gantt chart to display the key milestones for Phase/2 activity until delivery on 23/1/24.
 Previous tasks from Phase/1 have been labeled accordingly and archived to clear up the confusion between completed and ongoing tasks of Phase/2.